danimal-dan/ts-copy-constructor/README.md

 ## Known Issues

-Only works for Typescript properties.
+Only works in Typescript classes.
 Does not handle initilization of non-optional properties that do not have a default value.

 ## Release Notes

-Project is currently a WIP.
+Project is currently in beta.
 It works for basic cases, but code needs to be cleaned up and some edge-cases need to be covered.

 ## Testing in VS Code